aopy/mstd/README.md

 **Hardware**: The models are capable of running on both CPU and GPU, with CUDA support if available, to enhance computational efficiency and performance.

-MSTD stands for dorsal medial superior temporal.
+MSTD stands for Medial Superior Temporal Dorsal.